Deepagan-ctr/Custom-MCP-Server/README.md

   "timestamp": "2024-01-15T10:30:00Z"
 }
 ```
-But using these tools via Claudes makes it readable.
+But using these tools via Claude makes it readable.
 ## Error Handling

 The server includes comprehensive error handling: